PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Experimental Details

-\textbf{FalloutWorld.} For \textit{FalloutWorld}, we use a curriculum similar to that for \textit{RGBZoneEnv} for the $\mathsf{loc}$ predicate instances, but with the gradual addition of a $\mathsf{rad}$ predicate instance to the avoid sets.
+\textbf{FalloutWorld.} We use a curriculum similar to that for \textit{RGBZoneEnv} for the $\mathsf{loc}$ predicate instances, but with the gradual addition of a $\mathsf{rad}$ predicate instance to the disjunction of predicate instances to avoid.
 We found that keeping this probability at $0.0$ for the first couple curriculum stages is crucial for efficient learning, since this allows the agent to freely explore and learn the association between its own location and the locations in the goal sequence without needing to be cautious about radiation.

-However, unlike with \textit{RGBZoneEnv}, we do not include reach-stay sequences for $\mathsf{loc}$ predicate instances in the curriculum; in practice, we found that the policy was unable to consistently complete such sequences (regardless of the LTL-guided RL method used), since taking even a single action different to the action for remaining stationary would immediately lead to failure.
-Instead, we consider reach-stay sequences for $\lnot \mathsf{rad}$ predicate instances, i.e., $\big((\epsilon, \false), (\lnot \mathsf{rad}, \mathsf{rad}) \big)$, representing that the agent must eventually avoid violating the radiation intensity threshold for all future time.
-This is reflected by the infinite-horizon LTL specifications in Appendix \ref{app:experimental_details:eval_ltl_specifications}, which include $\F \G \lnot \mathsf{rad}$ components but not $\F \G \mathsf{loc}$ components.
+We do not include reach-stay sequences for $\mathsf{loc}$ predicate instances in the curriculum for \textit{FalloutWorld}, since no $\F \G \mathsf{loc_i}$ components appear in the evaluation specifications.
+However, we do consider reach-stay sequences for $\lnot \mathsf{rad}$ predicate instances, i.e., $\big((\epsilon, \false), (\lnot \mathsf{rad}, \mathsf{rad}) \big)$, representing that the agent must eventually avoid violating the radiation intensity threshold for all future time.
+This is in accordance with the infinite-horizon LTL specifications in Appendix \ref{app:experimental_details:eval_ltl_specifications}, which include $\F \G \lnot \mathsf{rad}$ components but not $\F \G \mathsf{loc}$ components.